Arizona Dental Board Disciplinary Actions | Arizona Dental Board Complaints

 - NON-DISCIPLINARY ORDER FOR CONTINUING EDUCATION: An order that dictates the dentist must complete a number of hours of continuing education for specific topics.

 - LETTER OF CONCERN: A letter from the Board expressing concern the dentist’s conduct wasn’t ideal.
 However, the conduct doesn’t necessarily violate Arizona law.

-- REVOCATION: If the Board revokes a dentist’s license the dentist will be unable to practice or get licensed again for a minimum of five years.
-After the five year period license revocation the dentist will need to reapply for their license.
-If the dentist reapplies for licensure they must demonstrate the grounds for revocation (substance abuse, mental health problems, criminal convictions) has been rectified through an applicable program.
+- REVOCATION: If the Arizona State Board revokes a dentist’s license the dentist will be unable to practice or get licensed again for a minimum of five years.
+After the five-year period of license revocation, the dentist will need to reapply for their license.
+If the dentist reapplies for licensure they must demonstrate the grounds for revocation (substance abuse, mental health problems, criminal convictions) has been rectified through an application program.
 This is a public document.

 - VOLUNTARY SURRENDER: The dentist voluntarily gives up their license.
 The benefit of this voluntary consent is that the Board is usually willing to reduce the amount of time until a dentist can reapply.
 This is usually between two to three years.

 - SUSPENSION: A suspension stops the dentist from practicing.
 It prohibits any patient contact or services for a period of time until the Board lifts the suspension.